+THE AFRICAN AMERICAN IN THE HISTORY

+711 110 71111 00 1 THE 7th the 7th 7th Line 7th The This Total

-AFRO AM 004 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. I AFRO AM 005 THE AFRICAN AMERICAN IN THE HISTORY OF THE U.S. II AFRO AM 007 ANTHRO 121 BLACK AMERICANS AND THE POLITICAL SYSTEM3 ANTHROPOLOGY OF RELIGION, MAGIC, AND WITCHCRAFT
+OF THE U.S. I

+AFRO AM 005 THE AFRICAN AMERICAN IN THE HISTORY

+OF THE U.S. II

+AFRO AM 007 BLACK AMERICANS AND THE POLITICAL SYSTEM3

+ANTHRO 121 ANTHROPOLOGY OF RELIGION, MAGIC, AND

+WITCHCRAFT3

 ANTHRO 151 VISUAL ANTHROPOLOGY: EXPLORING CULTURE

 THROUGH FILM AND MIXED MEDIA

 CH DEV 001 CHILD GROWTH AND DEVELOPMENT

 CH DEV 011 CHILD, FAMILY AND COMMUNITY

 CH DEV 042 TEACHING IN A DIVERSE SOCIETY

 CHICANO 007 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES I

 CHICANO 008 THE MEXICAN-AMERICAN IN THE HISTORY OF THE UNITED STATES II

 COMM 122 INTERCULTURAL COMMUNICATIONS

 ECON 001 PRINCIPLES OF MICROECONOMICS

 ECON 002 PRINCIPLES OF MACROECONOMICS

 GEOG 014 GEOGRAPHY OF CALIFORNIA

 HISTORY 011 POLITICAL AND SOCIAL HISTORY OF THE UNITED STATES TO 1877

 HISTORY 012 POLITICAL AND SOCIAL HISTORY OF THE UNITED STATES FROM 1865

-HISTORY 073 RACE & RACISM IN UNITED STATES HISTORY
+HISTORY 073 RACE & RACISM IN UNITED STATES HISTORY3

 HISTORY 086 INTRODUCTION TO WORLD CIVILIZATION I

-HISTORY 087 INTRODUCTION TO WORLD CIVILIZATION II
+HISTORY 087 INTRODUCTION TO WORLD CIVILIZATION II3

 LAW 003 CIVIL RIGHTS AND THE LAW

 LAW 007 STREET LAW

 LING 002 INTRODUCTION TO SOCIOLINGUISTICS

 LING 003 INTRODUCTION TO PSYCHOLINGUISTICS

-POL SCI 001 THE GOVERNMENT OF THE UNITED STATES
+POL SCI 001 THE GOVERNMENT OF THE UNITED STATES3

 POL SCI 002 MODERN WORLD GOVERNMENTS

-POL SCI 007 INTRODUCTION TO INTERNATIONAL RELATIONS
+POL SCI 007 INTRODUCTION TO INTERNATIONAL RELATIONS3

 POL SCI 014 GOVERNMENT AND POLITICS IN THE MIDDLE EAST

 POL SCI 019 WOMEN IN POLITICS

 PSYCH 013 SOCIAL PSYCHOLOGY

 PSYCH 014 ABNORMAL PSYCHOLOGY

 PSYCH 041 LIFE-SPAN PSYCHOLOGY: FROM INFANCY

+TO OLD AGE